Jayitha/Dataset-Generator/README.md

 ## Method

-This code is capable of generating 3 kinds of datasets - `INDEP` (independent), `CORR` (correlated) and `ANIT` (anti-correlated) datasets.
+This code is capable of generating 3 kinds of datasets - `INDEP` (independent), `CORR` (correlated) and `ANTI` (anti-correlated) datasets.
 The domain of each attribute / dimension is from $[0, 1)$.
 The code needs to be provided with the dimensionality and cardinality of the dataset to be generated.

 - `IND` - every attribute is distributed independently of every other attribute.
 A uniform distribution is used to generate values